 The journal accepts articles in the following thematic areas:

-1. Psychological features of the formation and development of ecological consciousness and culture; mechanisms of formation of ecologically responsible behavior of the individual.
+- Psychological features of the formation and development of environmental awareness and culture; mechanisms of forming environmentally responsible behavior of the individual.

-5. Psychology of environmental impact on humans; ensuring the environmental safety of man and society; ecology of emergencies; psychological methods of adaptation to extremely changed living conditions.
+- Psychology of the impact of the environment on humans; ensuring environmental safety of individuals and society; ecology of emergency situations; psychological methods of adaptation to extremely changed living conditions.

 Year of foundation: 2021